 The server MUST apply the entire set of changes atomically and never provide a partially modified representation to a concurrently executed GET request.
 Given the constrained nature of the servers, most servers will only execute CoAP requests consecutively, thus preventing a concurrent partial overlapping of request modifications.
-In general, modifications MUST NOT be executed when an error occurs or only a partial execution is possible.
-The atomicity requirement holds for all directly affected (sub)resources.
-See "Response"
+In general, modifications MUST NOT be applied to the server state when an error occurs or only a partial execution is possible. atomicity requirement holds for all directly affected resources.